akiver/cs-demo-manager.com/docs/installation.md

 </TabItem>
 <TabItem value="linux" label="Linux">

-Instructions depends on your Linux distribution, please refer to the [official documentation](https://www.postgresql.org/download/).
+Instructions depend on your Linux distribution, please refer to the [official documentation](https://www.postgresql.org/download/).
 Once PostgreSQL is installed (run `psql --version` to make sure it's installed), you have to change the `postgres` user password:

 1. `sudo -u postgres psql`